-- How Contracted and Non-Contracted Provider claims work when Medicare pays first; and - What you may do if your claim is denied, in whole or in part.
+- How Contracted and Non-Contracted Provider medical and mental health claims work when Medicare pays first; and - What you may do if your medical or mental health claim is denied, in whole or in part.

 Note: When you are retired and eligible for Medicare, Medicare usually pays first.
 If a service is denied by Medicare, you may have the right to appeal.
 Visit Medicare.gov for details.